 - 2. Start the engine and run the engine at "LOW IDLE" for 2 minutes.
-Perform this procedure in order to ensure that the lubrication system has oil and that the oil filters are filled.
+Perform this procedure to ensure that the lubrication system has oil and that the oil filters are filled.
 Inspect the oil filter for oil leaks. - 3.
 Stop the engine and allow the oil to drain back to the oil pan for a minimum of 10 minutes.

-Remove the engine oil level gauge in order to check the oil level.
-Maintain the oil level between "L" and "H" marks on the engine oil level gauge.
-Do not fill the crankcase above the "H" mark.
+4. Remove the engine oil level gauge to check the oil level.
+Maintain the oil level between the MIN mark and MAX mark on the engine oil level gauge.
+Do not fill the crankcase above the MAX mark.